Perfection is a difficult commodity to acquire but Bugatti has come close over the last 110 years…

 “It has always been our aspiration to approach perfection as much as humanly possible, in the spirit of Ettore Bugatti.
 As a French luxury brand, we owe it to our tradition and to our customers.”

-It was with the Type 57 SC Atlantic that from 1936 onwards Jean Bugatti created the perfect combination of sports car and luxury car.
-When it comes to driving, it is an eight-cylinder in-line engine, supercharged up to 200 hp, which powered the coupe to a top speed of mor than 200 km/h.
-It was a sports car ahead of its time with the comfort of a Grand Tourisme, unique in design performance and workmanship.
+It was with the Type 57 SC Atlantic that from 1936 onwards Jean Bugatti created the perfect combination of sports and luxury cars.
+When it comes to driving, it is an eight-cylinder in-line engine, supercharged up to 200 hp, which powered the coupe to a top speed of more than 200 km/h.
+This was a sports car ahead of its time with the comfort of a Grand Tourisme, unique in design performance and workmanship.